AnadeOre/Chat-App/README.md

 ## Contributing 🖇️

 Any contributions are highly appreciated.
-There are two things you can do:
+There are two things you can do, read the [contributing guidelines](https://github.com/Uklizdev/Chat-App/blob/master/CONTRIBUTING.md) for more info!

-1. Create an issue explaining your idea.
-2. Fork the project and submit a Pull Request with your idea already developed explaining it in detail.

 ## License 📄